Feeding the Trophy Way - Dogs

 - Feed twice a day to improve digestion and stabilise blood sugar levels.
 In some cases this can also help reduce hyperactivity and nervousness.

 - Always feed the correct amount, don’t be tempted to over feed, as complete food will look less.
 There is a feeding guide on each bag.
-Intake amounts will vary depending on weight, size, age, and activity levels and well being.
+Intake amounts will vary depending on weight, size, age, gender and activity levels, as well as overall well being and other factors.
 Feeding guides are intended as a starting point and can be adjusted.
 It is vital not to overfeed.

 - Monitor your dog’s motions; if they become loose then your dog could be eating more than it needs.
 Please note, however, that for a short time the motions may change from their normal ‘look’ as your dog gets used to their new food.
 In feeding Trophy the motions should become firmer and easier to clean up.
 This should lead to fewer motions, however with some dogs frequent ‘toileting’ is a normal sign.

 - Make sure clean, fresh water is always available.
-Dogs do drink more water when fed a complete food, as the food contains little moisture.
+Dogs do drink more water when fed a complete food.

 - A change in food will be required as your dog gets older.
-Please discuss when and how with your nutritional advisor/ franchisee.
+Please discuss when and how with your local Trophy nutritional adviser.

 - Keep treats to a minimum.